Snowflake Connect: AI on January 27

 Storage format

-Tables with rows and column
+Tables with rows and columns

 JSON, XML, Avro, Parquet, ORC